 Email Support email@example.com

 We take the health and well-being of our service users, volunteers, staff and trustees extremely seriously and are continuously and closely monitoring developments surrounding COVID-19.

-As we monitor the situation and receive new advice things may change, however we will keep you updated on our Social Media pages and on our website where you can also find useful resources 24/7.
+As we monitor the situation and receive new advice things may change, however we will keep you updated on our Social Media pages and on our website.

 Whatever happens, we want victims and survivors of rape, child sexual abuse and all forms of sexual violence living in Devon and Torbay to know that we are still here and you are not alone.